Elevator

 I ran tests for a elevator with these inputs:

-• is the timer set?
+• is it above the weight limit?

-• was the start button pushed?
+• was the emergency button pushed?

 the inputs gave me this truth table

-start button
+emergency button

 output